 Below are some tips and suggestions to help you make the most out of your visit to the Bill Reid Gallery.

-TIP #1: There is not a lot of written explanation on the exhibits.
+TIP #1: There is not a lot of written explanation on the exhibits (or at least there wasn’t when we last went).
 There are, however, laminated information sheets in a few places on the walls that you can take down and read.
 They are easy to miss, so we recommend you look out for them.
 The short films also provide useful background information.

 TIP #2: If you plan to attend in a group, guided tours can be booked in advance for about $65 for up to 20 people.
-It’s expensive if there are only a small number of people in the group, but the extra explanation is valuable and enhances the experience.
+The extra explanation is valuable and enhances the experience.

-TIP #3: If you aren’t sure what to expect and want to see a sample, check out the small gift shop.
+TIP #3: If you aren’t sure what to expect and want to see a sample of what you’ll see before paying and going in, check out the small gift shop.
 Art featured there reflects what’s on display in the gallery.

 TIP #4: A best time to visit the Bill Reid Gallery is on National Indigenous Peoples Day, which is on June 21st each year.
 There is a good chance that admission will be free or at least discounted on this day.